Shimer-Fuard/Coffee-Shop-Sales-Analysis/README.md

 - **Time Period:** 2023/01/31 - 2023/06/31
 - **File Size:**  8.6 MB
 - **Number of Table:** 1
-  - Order Details Table - 404 KB / Number of Fields(11)
+  - Transactions Table - 404 KB / Number of Fields(11)
 - **Number of Record:** 149,116 (Number of Orders)